-- 1.1 The EU Sustainable Finance Disclosure Regulation ("SFDR") requires the FirmAIFMs to make a "comply or explain" decision whether to consider the principal adverse impacts of our the investment decisions on sustainability factors.
-The Firm hasAIFMs have decided to comply with that regime. - 1.2 "Sustainability factors" are defined in the SFDR as meaning environmental, social and employee matters, respect of human rights, and corruption and anti-bribery matters. - 1.3 In overview, the FirmAIFM's sustainability values are that we believe that doing the right thing for our people, the environment and our communities leads to better results for all our stakeholders.
+- 1.1 The EU Sustainable Finance Disclosure Regulation ("SFDR") requires AIFMs to make a "comply or explain" decision whether to consider the principal adverse impacts of the investment decisions on sustainability factors.
+The AIFMs have decided to comply with that regime. - 1.2 "Sustainability factors" are defined in the SFDR as meaning environmental, social and employee matters, respect of human rights, and corruption and anti-bribery matters. - 1.3 In overview, the AIFM's sustainability values are that we believe that doing the right thing for our people, the environment and our communities leads to better results for all our stakeholders.

-We strive to embed ESGsustainability best practices throughout our real estate investment, asset management, risk management, and talent management processes.
+We strive to embed sustainability best practices throughout our real estate investment, asset management, risk management, and talent management processes.

-- 1.4 This document sets out the FirmAIFM's investment due diligence policies in respect of the principal adverse impacts of ourthe investment decisions on sustainability factors, as required by Article 4 SFDR.
-The policy applies to all investment professionals of the FirmAIFMs, and applies in respect of all portfolio management services, investment advisory services, and AIF management and carried on by the FirmAIFMs, but subject to the product-specific exceptions noted in section 3 of this policy. - 1.5 For reference, the Firm maintainsAIFMs maintain other policies and documentation related to sustainability, including: - Sustainability Risks Policy, - PGIM Real Estate's Global ESG Policy, - Remuneration Policy - 1.6 This policy applies applied as from 10 March 2021.
-This policy also partially applies, where the management of portfolios or assets is not provided by the Firm but is delegated to and/or supported by other entities of the PGIM Group, which may be seated in non-EU countries and may be amended from time to time. - 1.7 Article 4 of SFDR requires that regulatory technical standards will be published, to supplement the high-level requirements of Article 4.
-As of 10 March 2021, those regulatory technical standards have not yet come into force.
-As such, this policy adopts the approach of principles based compliance with Article 4.
-This policy will need to be reviewed and updated once the regulatory technical standards are finalised.
+- 1.4 This document sets out the AIFM's investment due diligence policies in respect of the principal adverse impacts of the investment decisions on sustainability factors, as required by Article 4 SFDR.
+The policy applies to all investment professionals of the AIFMs, and applies in respect of all portfolio management services and AIF management carried on by the AIFMs, but subject to the product-specific exceptions noted in section 3 of this policy. - 1.5 For reference, the AIFMs maintain other policies and documentation related to sustainability, including: - Sustainability Risks Policy, - PGIM Real Estate's Global ESG Policy, - Remuneration Policy - 1.6 This policy applied as from 10 March 2021 and may be amended from time to time.